 5. Future Positioning

-- The regional water system has reliably served the water supply needs of the Humboldt Bay area for almost 50 years.
-Develop a long-term infrastructure plan (both capital and maintenance) to ensure the regional water system can reliably serve our community for the next 50 years.
+- The regional water system has reliably served the water supply needs of the Humboldt Bay area for over 60 years.
+Develop a long-term infrastructure plan (both capital and maintenance) to ensure the regional water system can reliably serve our community for the next 60 years.

 - Work diligently to protect the District’s water supply resource – both quality and quantity - by ensuring local control of our water rights and protection of the watershed.